 \subsection{Bending stiffness}

-In the bending direction, the curving deformation of BTSA is driven by pressuring the chambers while keeping the tendons in a relaxed state.
-The bending of the BTSA is considered as a constant curvature.
-In this state, the actuator will remain the high compliance.
-When the stiffness enhancement is required, the tightened tendons will limit the bending trend of BTSA while the air pressure is still rising.
-The increased gas pressure will improve the stiffness of the actuator in the bending direction.
+When the tendon in a relaxed, the actuator driven by pressuring will remain the high compliance.
+When the tightened tendons limits the bending of BTSA while the air pressure is still rising, The increased gas pressure will improve the bending stiffness.